Elk, Mendocino County, California

-Elk (formerly Greenwood and Elk River) is an unincorporated community in Mendocino County, California.
+Elk (formerly Sadie Gravlee and Elk River) is an unincorporated community in Mendocino County, California.

 Geography

 It is located 22 mi south of Fort Bragg, at an elevation of 135 feet (41 m).

 Elk has a population of 208.
 It is located on the coast at the crossroads of State Route 1 and Philo-Greenwood Road.
 Albion, Little River, and Mendocino lie to the north, and Manchester and Point Arena to the south.
 Inland are Navarro, Philo, and Boonville.

 History

 Elk was originally called "Greenwood," after the Greenwood brothers, early homesteaders and sons of mountain man Caleb Greenwood and his half-Crow wife, one of the rescuers of the Donner Party.
 When the post office was opened, in 1887, there was already another Greenwood in California so it was called Elk Post Office.
 Eventually the name came to refer to the town.
 It is an outgrowth of an earlier town called Cuffy's Cove and the cemetery is located at that townsite 1 mi north of Elk.
 When pioneer lumberman Lorenzo White was unable to reach a satisfactory deal with the owners of the lumber chutes at Cuffy's Cove to ship out his redwood product, he constructed a wharf out along a string of rocks in the center of what is now Elk.
 When he built a large steam sawmill and 3 ft gauge railroad, the new employment drained the town of Cuffy's Cove, which was eventually abandoned.
 The sawmill was producing 80000 board feet of lumber per day by 1890.
 The mill was sold to Goodyear Redwood Company in 1916.
 Elk River Company took over the sawmill when Goodyear went bankrupt in 1932.
 The local redwood lumber industry economy collapsed when the uninsured sawmill burned in 1936.